pierre-cm/galbe/docs/concepts/schemas.md

 In that case, even if the `username` doesn't pass the validation, the full request body, including the `heavyImageFile` is processed before sending the response.
 This induces unnecessary time and resource consumption because the `heavyImageFile` is processed despite never been used.

 A better approach would consist in leveraging `STStream` wrapper to implement early validation and fail fast behavior.
-By defining the request body as a stream.
-Instead of receiving a plain js object as `ctx.body`, you will receive an [AsyncGenerator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator).
+By defining the request body as a stream, instead of receiving a plain js object as `ctx.body`, you will receive an [AsyncGenerator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator).

 ```ts
 galbe.post(